 Mycelium - As the hyphae grows, the strands combine together to form a white cotton wool-like fungus called Mycelium to spread to unaffected timber.

 Darken Damaged Timber - As dry rot develops, timber affected by dry rot will begin to discolour and become brittle and crack into cubes

 Dry Rot Fungus - A mushroom-like orange fungus, the fruiting body of dry rot can be found in warm, damp, dark ventilated places to grow such as under floorboards, cavity walls or in the attic

 Dry rot requires unprotected timbers to become damp, with a moisture content of around 20% to thrive.

 The combination of moisture and poor ventilation, with dry rot spores in the atmosphere, left overtime starts a chain reaction of germination producing fine strands of fungal growth.

 Despite the serious nature of wood rot, if dry rot is identified quickly, a less invasive and more cost-effective, treatment will be required.
 During our dry rot treatment plan, our expert team of surveyors and technicians will assess the extent of your dry rot problem before carrying our remedial repair work to resolve your dry rot issue.

 For any wood rot treatment, we aim to:

 Our dry rot experts are only one phone call away to resolving your dry rot problems.
 If you suspect or are unsure if your property could have dry rot, we are here to help.
 Our team of locally-based experts are experienced in identifying, removing and treating against dry rot.
-Click on the link below to complete our online contact form below to arrange a call back with our team or give us a call on 0800 0121 437.
+Click on the button below to complete our online survey booking form.